Dinesh1599/obsidian-Data-Engineer-Path/Objects in Snowflake.md

-Snowflake can have multiple accounts under 1 organization
+1. Snowflake can have multiple accounts under 1 organization
+2. Managed my ORGADMIN
+3.